nishantt007/nishantt007/README.md

-### 👋 Hey, I'm Nishant Kumar Singh, a master's student at the University of Zurich and ETH Zurich, Switzerland.
+### 👋 Hey, I'm Nishant Kumar Singh, a master's student at the University of Zurich and ETH Zurich.
 ### 🌱 I'm curious about developing Data Science and NLP models.
 ### 📫 Reach me at: [nishantsingh.k10@gmail.com](mailto:nishantsingh.k10@gmail.com) and [LinkedIn](https://www.linkedin.com/in/nishant-singh-59697421a/)